vrusinov/gmsite/pages/recommended-reading-and-talks.md

     * Who cares!
 * [KNOW YOUR “ONE JOB” AND DO IT FIRST](https://charity.wtf/2021/03/07/know-your-one-job-and-do-it-first/) and [follow-up](https://charity.wtf/2021/03/09/know-your-one-job-continued/)

-# Other blogs I reccomend
+# Other blogs I recommend

 * [&lt;rmcreative&gt;](https://en.rmcreative.ru/)
 * [Flameeyes](https://flameeyes.blog/)